syncfusion-content/maui-docs/MAUI/TreeMap/brush-settings.md

 # Leaf item brush settings in .NET MAUI TreeMap (SfTreeMap)

-The brush settings is used to customize the fill colors for leaf items based on ranges or values, offering four brush settings: `UniformBrushSettings,` `RangeBrushSettings,` `DesaturationBrushSettings,` and `PaletteBrushSettings.` Each setting provides unique options for defining and applying color schemes, enhancing the visualization of the tree map.
+The brush settings are used to customize the fill colors for leaf items based on ranges or values, offering four brush settings: `UniformBrushSettings`, `RangeBrushSettings`, `DesaturationBrushSettings`, and `PaletteBrushSettings`.
+Each setting provides unique options for defining and applying color schemes, enhancing the visualization of the treemap.

 ## Uniform brush settings

-The uniform brush settings in `SfTreeMap` assigns a single color uniformly for leaf items representing data.
-Customize the background brush for tree map leaf items using the `Brush` property of `TreeMapUniformBrushSettings`.
+The uniform brush settings in `SfTreeMap` assign a single color uniformly for leaf items representing data.
+Customize the background brush for treemap leaf items using the `Brush` property of `TreeMapUniformBrushSettings`.

 {% tabs %}
 {% highlight XAML hl_lines="11 12 13" %}